 While pre-existing conditions are typically excluded from travel medical insurance plans, there are some plans that offer limited pre-existing condition coverage or coverage for the acute onset of pre-existing conditions.

-For seniors, pre-existing conditions coverage may be limited in the form of low benefits for the coverage of pre-existing conditions, depending on the plan.
-That is why it is important to compare your options if you are a senior worried about coverage for pre-existing conditions to find a policy that best fits your individual needs.
+It is important to compare your options if you are a senior worried about coverage for pre-existing conditions to find a policy that best fits your individual needs.

 What Is the Best Travel Insurance for Seniors Over 70?